nyancrimew/maia.crimew.gay/src/posts/how-to-hack-an-airline.md

 ![heavily redacted example of a config file from one of the repositories](/img/posts/how-to-hack-an-airline/config-example.jpg)

-fast forward a few hours and im now talking to [Mikael Thalen](https://twitter.com/MikaelThalen), a staff writer at dailydot. i give him a quick rundown of what i have found so far and how in the meantime, just half an hour before we started talking, i have ended up finding AWS credentials. i now seemingly have access to pretty much their entire aws infrastructure via aws-cli. numerous s3 buckets, dozens of dynamodb tables, as well as various servers and much more. commute really loves aws.
+fast forward a few hours and im now talking to [Mikael Thalen](https://twitter.com/MikaelThalen), a staff writer at dailydot. i give him a quick rundown of what i have found so far and how in the meantime, just half an hour before we started talking, i have ended up finding AWS credentials. i now seemingly have access to pretty much their entire aws infrastructure via `aws-cli`. numerous s3 buckets, dozens of dynamodb tables, as well as various servers and much more. commute really loves aws.

 ![two terminal screenshots composed together showing some examples of aws buckets and dynamodb tables](/img/posts/how-to-hack-an-airline/aws-overview.jpg)